kyhau/docker-notebook/docker-dtr.md

 1. Docker Trusted Registry is the image storage solution that is part of Docker Enterprise Edition.

+1. DTR can be installed on-premise or on a virtual private cloud.

+1. DTR uses the same authentication mechanism as Docker Universal Control Plane (UCP).
+Users can be managed manually or synched from LDAP or Active Directory.

+   DTR uses **Role Based Access Control (RBAC)** to allow you to implement fine-grained access control policies for who has access to your Docker images.
+See [docker-security.md](docker-security.md).

 1. Requirements to install Docker Trusted Registry (DTR):
     1. DTR can be installed on-premises or a cloud provider.
     1. All nodes must be a worker node managed by Universal Control Plane.
     1. All nodes must have a fixed hostname.

-1. Endpoints exposed by Docker Trusted Registry that can be used to assess the health of a Docker Trusted Registry replica
+1. Endpoints exposed by DTRDocker Trusted Registry that can be used to assess the health of a Docker Trusted Registry
+   replica:
     ```
     /health
     /nginx_status
     /api/v0/meta/cluster_status
     ```

-## docker hub

-The most common public repository for published Docker images.

 # Docker image signing